 Doctorate in Sacred Theology (S.T.D.)

-The Doctoral program ordinarily extends over two years and aims at the completion of the student’s scientific formation especially through the writing of a doctoral dissertation.
+The Doctoral program aims at the completion of a student’s scientific formation, especially through the writing of a doctoral dissertation.
 The program presumes superior achievement at the licentiate level.

-The Doctorate in Sacred Theology is the terminal research degree.
-Its focus is to perfect the skills of the candidate in the study of theology and to develop the research skills necessary for treating theological questions in depth.
-As a terminal research degree, the doctorate prepares students to be university professors, researchers and expert resource persons.
+The Doctorate in Sacred Theology is a terminal research degree designed to perfect the skills of the candidate in the study of theology and to develop the research skills necessary for treating theological questions in depth.
+The doctorate prepares students to be university professors, researchers, and expert resource persons.

 Eligibility & Admission Requirements